 - CHEM 201, 202, 203, 205, 206

-CHEM 191 (Introductory Chemistry) is an open entry summer trimester course and is excellent preparation for CHEM 113.
+CHEM 191 is an open entry summer trimester course and is excellent preparation for CHEM 113.
 It is taught as a home study course and can be taken by local or distance students.
-There are two intakes of this course, November 2012 and January 2013.
+There are two intakes of this course, November 2013 and January 2014.

 The course has a compulsory one week laboratory programme in late February.
 The laboratory week of CHEM 191 can also be taken separately through Student Learning Support as the Summer Workshop in Chemistry Laboratory Skills.